GonzaloDa/python_foundation/README.md

-# python_foundation app development to embed a final Event finder
+# python_foundation App development to embed a final Event finder